reflectoring/reflectoring.github.io/_posts/2020-02-11-spring-boot-openapi.md

 // omit getters and setters
 ```

-Now let us implement the `UserApi`, which comes from our generated specification.
+Now let's implement the `UserApi`, which comes from our generated specification.

 ```java
 @RestController